How Much Does a Garage Door Cost? (2025 Guide)

 Garage Door Cost Factors

-Several factors impact the cost of a garage door, including labor, supplies, and geographic location.
-Below are some of the most common cost factors.
+Several key factors influence the cost of a garage door, including labor, materials, and your location.

 Garage Door Cost by Type of Door

-Compare the costs of the different types of garage doors below:
+Compare the costs of the different types of garage doors in the table below.

 Garage Door Type | Average Cost* |